Where is it I am trying to go exactly?

 Now we are sitting at $650,000.
 I also have another $100,000 sitting in 457(b) accounts.
 These Deferred Compensation accounts have an early withdraw penalty of 10%.
 However, right when you leave the job, say at age 50 🙂 You can withdraw without penalty.
 I think, correct me if I am wrong folks.

 I won’t need that money later in life because of all the other retirement vessels sitting out at sea waiting to pull into harbor at later ages.
 Adding that in, we reach 3/4 of a million.

 Getting closer and closer to Sailing off into the West.

-I am also only 43.
+I am also only 43( not true anymore, but was at the time of writing the post).
 I save about $45,000 every year into these liquid assets and can look forward to 7 more years of growth.

 Adding $350,000 of future contributions to the current totals of $750,000 gets us to $1,100,000.

 Let’s add a modest 4% growth due to interest rates creeping up and a decent stock market.
 I could also have a decent real estate appreciation right?

 I think we are being reasonable in our assumption that we could hit our target of 1.75 million by the year 2024.

 It is nice to actually map out the Yellow Brick Road and feel the pavers under your feet.